bmb0205/RecipeHealth/README.md

 ## RecipeHealth Web Application

-Web application built using Apache Maven and deployed with Apache Tomcat that allows users to input a food recipe URL and receive detailed information for 60+ nutrients in the amounts specified in the recipe ingredients.
+Web application built and deployed using Apache Maven and Tomcat that allows users to input a food recipe URL and receive detailed information for 60+ nutrients in the amounts specified in the recipe ingredients.
 The created PostgreSQL database connects the nutrients to medically backed research regarding human health and disease.

 Uses: Java, JavaScript, HTML, CSS, and SQL

-Application uses RESTful architecture and client-server mode to communicate between the browser side JavaScript/HTML and a PostgreSQL database using a Java servlet.
+Application uses RESTful architecture and client-server model to communicate between the browser side JavaScript/HTML and a PostgreSQL database using a Java servlet.

 Natural Lanugage Processing difficulties were encountered and the project is on hold aside from front-end changes until a good direction is found to proceed in.